arvindand/llm-deliberate/README.md

 ## Demo (Multi‑Round Deliberation)

-Deliberate ships with a ready-to-open multi-round deliberation demo at [data/experiments/demo_showcase.json](data/experiments/demo_showcase.json).
+A multi-round deliberation demo is available at [data/experiments/demo_showcase.json](data/experiments/demo_showcase.json).

 1. Start the app (see "Running the Application" above)